jcfranco/dev-summit-2017-customizing-widgets/slides/index.md

  What do we mean by customizing?

-- Extending a widget view or viewModel
+- Extending an existing widgets view or viewModel
 - Recreating a view with or without our widget framework
 - Creating a theme for widgets
 - Theming a widget